eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + ***Experience working with analytics tools such as Google Analytics, Heap Analytics, Chartmogul, Baremetrics, Periscope, Tableau, Mode Analytics, Looker, or similar***
 + Data engineering experience and data pipeline tooling (e.g. Airflow, DBT) experience is a plus
 + To learn about the latest trends in hiring, technology, software development practices, data science workflows, machine learning workflows, and research
 + skill set:
+	- We are looking for Data Scientist Interns to \#JoinTheBand and help drive a data-first culture across Spotify.
+Our Data Scientist mission is to turn terabytes of data into insights and get a deep understanding of music and listeners so that we can impact the strategy and direction of Spotify.
+You will study user behavior, critical initiatives, markets, content, and new features and bring data and insights into every decision we make.
+Above all, your work will affect the way the world experiences audio.
+	- Perform analyses on large sets of data to extract practical insights that will help drive decisions across the business
+	- Build dashboards and recurring reporting results, empowering creative growth and business decisions
+	- Communicate data-driven insights and recommendations to key collaborators
+	- Work closely with cross-functional teams of analysts, product owners, marketers, designers, and others across the company who are passionate about Spotify’s success
+	- You are pursuing a Bachelor’s, Master’s degree, or bootcamp certification in Science, Computer Science, Statistics, Economics, Mathematics, or a similar quantitative subject area
+	- You have a graduation date of 2022 or 2023
+	- You currently have valid work authorization to work in the country in which this role is based that will extend from June to August 2022
+	- You harbor a passion for numbers and the use of data to make decisions
+	- You have the technical competence to perform more analytics in one or more of the following areas:
+		* Coding skills (such as Python, Java, or Scala)
+		* Analytics tools experience (such as Pandas, R, SPSS, SQL, or Tableau)
+		* Experience performing analysis with large datasets
++ skill set:
 	- Understand data landscape i.e tooling, tech stack, source systems etc. and work closely with the data Engineering team to improve the data collection and quality.
 	- Ability to define and spot macro and micro levels trends with statistical significance on a regular basis and understand key drivers driving those trends.